zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

           send it to a resolving name server.
        2. If the domain part is "localhost" then consider all A and AAAA lookups as failing.
+       3. Disregard all A and AAAA records that do not have the same owner name as the mail domain (i.e. do not follow any CNAME).
-       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       5. Disregard any A or AAAA records outside the Answer section.
-       4. If neither A or AAAA record was returned for the domain part in the answer section then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       6. If no A or AAAA was returned then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
    13. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do:
        1. Create address queries (A and AAAA) and send it to a